The Quick Version

 Read the research behind each framework →

-If you want to see how these four dimensions apply to your own content, the quickest way is to test a real message.
+Want to see how these four dimensions apply to your own content?
+Test a real piece.

-Score your message across all four dimensions.
-Paste any B2B content and get a complete analysis in 60 seconds.
+Score your content across all four dimensions.
+Paste any marketing content and see your personality coverage in 60 seconds.

-These are complementary tools solving fundamentally different problems.
-Understanding the distinction matters because most professionals already use grammar tools and assume their writing is "optimized."
-It is optimized for correctness, not effectiveness.
+They're complementary tools solving fundamentally different problems.
+But most marketing teams already use grammar tools and assume their content is "good to go."
+It's polished for correctness.
+Not for effectiveness.

 Grammar & Readability Tools